utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 #### Detection Opportunity: Ntdll API Hash

 The API hash used to locate `ntdll.dll` provides a nice detection opportunity.
 The following is a YARA rule that incorporates the instructions that use the API hash.
 This rule matches a number of other DLLs from this same malware family outside of the ones from the Prettier and got-fetch NPM package.
 This is just an image of the first draft YARA rule.
-You can access the current version with any revisions in the [gist](https://gist.github.com/utkonos/7e3a337b7f56449c634e8e046ab7d64e) that goes with this research.
+You can access the current version with any revisions in the Gist that goes with this research.
 You will also find updates lists of IOCs like file hashes and more.

 ![YARA Rule for Ntdll API Hash](000013000_ntdll_hash_yara.png)